cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 In this step, we make the graphs easier to read.

-First, we add transparency when plotting muliple variables on the same graph.
+First, we add transparency when plotting multiple variables on the same graph.

 This is the [pairplot ](https://seaborn.pydata.org/generated/seaborn.pairplot.html) from the previous step, without transparency: